KevinTjon/SummonerTactics/Assets/_Project/Scripts/Map/README.md

 - Movement speed and waypoint threshold settings
 - Lane assignment and direction control
 - Methods for finding the closest lane and positioning at lane start
+- Champion interaction detection and handling
+- Methods for engaging with and disengaging from opponents

+## Champion Interactions

+The Lane System now includes champion interaction features:

+### Detection

+- Champions detect opposing champions within a configurable range
+- Detection only occurs between champions of different teams in the same lane
+- Uses Unity's Physics2D system with the "Champion" layer for efficient detection

+### Engagement

+- When champions detect an opponent, they stop moving and face each other
+- Both champions enter an "engaged" state
+- Visual indicators appear to show engagement status
+- Champions remain engaged until manually disengaged

+### Disengagement

+- Champions can be disengaged using the `DisengageFromOpponent` method
+- The TestUI includes a button to disengage all champions for testing
+- When disengaged, champions resume normal movement along their lanes

 ## Editor Tools